How 20-year-old Rafael Devers became Boston's biggest deadline addition

 BOSTON -- Ten days ago, at a time when runs were in shorter supply than water in a desert, the Red Sox called up Rafael Devers from Triple-A, where he had been playing for less than two weeks.
-To many observers, it seemed like a panic move, as though the 20-year-old top prospect was being rushed to save a slumping contender.
+To many observers, it seemed like a panic move, as if the 20-year-old top prospect was being rushed in to save a slumping contender.

-But Carlos Febles wondered only what took so long.
+But Carlos Febles only wondered what took so long.

 Febles, a former major league infielder with the Kansas City Royals, managed Devers for the first 3 1/2 months of the season at Double-A Portland.
 In 77 games there, Devers batted .300 with a .943 OPS despite being one of the youngest players in the league.
 He never went more than three games without a hit and played solid defense at third base.
 And he demonstrated all-field power.
 Of his 18 homers, 13 went to center field or the opposite way to left.

-Every time Febles' phone rang, he figured it might be farm director Ben Crockett with word of a Devers promotion, maybe even to the big leagues.
-The Red Sox were getting almost no production out of third base and had shown last year that they aren't opposed to calling up players directly from Double-A. They did it with Andrew Benintendi and Yoan Moncada.
+Every time Febles' phone rang, he figured it might be farm director Ben Crockett with word of Devers' promotion, maybe even to the big leagues.
+The Red Sox were getting almost no production out of third base and had shown last year that they weren't opposed to calling up players directly from Double-A. They did it with Andrew Benintendi and Yoan Moncada.
 Why not Devers?

 "We just kind of sit and admire his work.
 Even though he's young, he still kind of shows us guys that have been around a little bit how to do it.
 I thoroughly enjoy watching him."